vadimkantorov/wemosetup/README.md

 A simple Python script to setup WeMo devices supporting:
  - connecting to a home Wi-Fi network ("ConnectHomeNetwork")
  - showing a list of discovered devices
+ - works on Windows too

+I have tested it with WeMo Insight and WeMo Bridge.

 # Examples